aabbtree77/session-auth-starter/README.md

 > "There are no answers, only choices." - Stanisław Lem, Solaris, 1961

-> To do a dull thing with style is preferable to doing a dangerous thing without it." - Charles Bukowski, 1972
+> "To do a dull thing with style is preferable to doing a dangerous thing without it." - Charles Bukowski, 1972

+> "The narrowest path is always the holiest." - Depeche Mode, 1993

 ## Introduction